gadon1/slim/README.md

 `showWidget` - display overlay widget\
 `showSnackBar` - display snackbar with given text\
 `clearMessage` - clears overlays\
-`forceClearMessage` - clears overlays even if not dismissable\
+`forceClearMessage` - clears overlays even if not dismissible\

 **context available only when using `SlimBuilder`**

 For overlay message and snackbar you can set background color and text style.\
-For overlay message and widget you can set dismissable flag.
+For overlay message and widget you can set dismissible flag.
 \
 \
 **Putting objects in the tree**\